daboross/screeps-rs/README.md

 ![terrain rendering screenshot][terrain-image]

-[`screeps-rs`] is built with two main projects: [`rust-screeps-api`] implements networking and parsing of network results, and this repository implements a UI on top of that.
+This client is built on two main projects:
+- [`rust-screeps-api`] implements networking and parsing of network results
+- and [`screeps-rs`] (this repository) implements rendering and a UI on top of that

 [`screeps-rs`] can: